MICHIGAN: Ryan* was a preteen when he entered the foster care system with his three

 moving around in foster care.
 Ryan and Denise were excited to reunite with each other after years of disconnection.

-Because of Colleen’s work on the Family Connections tool, Ryan will not age out of foster care
+Because of Colleen’s incredible work on the Family Connections tool, Ryan will not age out of foster care

-all alone.
+alone.
 He is now surrounded by his biological family.

 Connect Our Kids is a non-profit dedicated to leveraging technology to find families, build